jkurthoconnor/language-specific-problems/supp_exercises/120_accessor_methods.md

 5) Who is Older?

 Using the following code, add the appropriate accessor methods.
-Keep in mind that @age should only be visible to instances of Person.
+Keep in mind that @age should only be visible ~~to instances of Person.~~ outside of the class

 ```ruby
 class Person